Our story

 The club has an active social programme including regular Friday night social evenings, the club awards dinner and Christmas lunch/draw as well as events such as skittles night and quiz night.

-The picture above shows the original Harland and Wolff’s Sports and Social Club overlaid with the redeveloped sports ground today.
-Originally a part of a hub for shipyard workers to relax and compete in various sports, Pirrie Park Bowling Club has evolved into a modern facility serving the wider community.
-While the original clubhouse and pitches have changed over time, the spirit of camaraderie and sporting excellence remains at the heart of this historic ground.
+The picture shows the original Harland and Wolff’s Sports and Social Club overlaid with the redeveloped sports ground today.
+Originally part of a hub for shipyard workers to relax and compete in various sports, Pirrie Park Bowling Club has evolved into a modern facility serving the wider community.

-We are now a welcoming club with over 70 bowlers and around 50 social members.
 Our facilities include short mats, a well-stocked bar, and dedicated social spaces, providing a vibrant and enjoyable environment for all members.